Periodicity of d-cluster-tilted algebras: Functors on maximal orthogonal subcategories

 \begin{lemma} For $\C$ and $\B$ as above, the following are equivalent. \begin{enumerate} \item $\uB(\C,\C[i]) = 0$ for all $i$ with $-d < i \leq -1$. \item $\uC[d] = \uC$; that is, $\Omega^{d}C \in \C$ for each $C \in \C$. \end{enumerate} \end{lemma}

 {\it Proof.} For $X \in \C$, notice that $X[d] \in \C$ if and only if $\uB(X[d],\C[i]) = 0$ for $1 \leq i < d$, which is equivalent to $\uB(X,\C[j]) = 0$ for $-d < j \leq -1$. $\Box$ \\

 We will often assume that $\C$ satisfies the two equivalent conditions of the above lemma.
 Note that these are automatic for $d=1$ and $\C = \B$.
-In case $\uB$ has Serre duality $\uB(X,SY) \cong D\uB(Y,X)$ for an auto-equivalence $S$ of $\uB$, then the above conditions are easily seen to be equivalent to $S(\C) = \C$.
+In case $\uB$ has Serre duality $\uB(X,SY) \cong D\uB(Y,X)$ for an auto-equivalence $S$ of $\uB$, with $D$ denoting the duality $\Hom_k(-,k)$, then the above conditions are easily seen to be equivalent to $S(\C) = \C$.

 The following lemma is useful for obtaining exact sequences in $\B$, which may fail to be an abelian category.
+It implies, in particular, that $\B$ has {\it plenty of projectives} in the terminology of \cite{Buch}.